Luis Garcia Player Props: Nationals vs. Cubs

 Luis Garcia At The Plate

-- Garcia is batting .236 with three doubles, a triple, two home runs and five walks.
+- Garcia has three doubles, a triple, two home runs and seven walks while batting .231.

-- He has hit a long ball in two of 24 games played this year, and in 2.1% of his plate appearances.
+- He has gone deep in two of 25 games played this season, and in 2% of his plate appearances.

-- Garcia has driven home a run in 10 games this season (41.7%), including more than one RBI in 16.7% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.